 About Me

-I decided to become a therapist because I wanted my work to be meaningful and for it to provide the opportunity to make a difference in the world.
-And I feel so honored to be here- having the opportunity to listen to other people’s stories and help them somewhere along their journey.
+I choose this path of therapy because I wanted my work to be deeply meaningful and for it to provide the opportunity to contribute to the collective well-being of the world.
+I so value the space that therapy provides individuals to reflect and grow.
+And I feel so honored to be in this space- having the opportunity to listen to people’s stories and help them somewhere along in their journey.

 To me, one of the most important parts of therapy is having a genuine connection with my clients.
-I want to create a supportive space where you can express yourself freely without judgment.
-I want you to feel truly understood and valued.
-Primarily, I want to help you live a life that is truly meaningful to you.
+I strive to create a supportive space where you can express yourself freely without judgment.
+I want you to feel truly valued and understood, so you can live a life that is deeply meaningful to you.

-Outside of therapy, you can find me teaching yoga, reading, eating out, spending time with my friends, being generally cozy, and playing with my two cats, Pumpernickel and Rye.
+Outside of therapy, you can find me reading, teaching yoga, going out to eat, spending time with my friends, being generally cozy, and playing with my two cats, Pumpernickel and Rye.

 My Approach